 The HūMan Rites Of Passage Program (HūROP) is a twelve-month curriculum that targets 7th grade Black boys, and supports them through a set of monthly experiential sessions based on a holistic curriculum, engaged mentorship, outcome-focused initiatives, and heritage as a catalyst.
 The program culminates with a closing ceremony where the young men deliver a public speech in multiple languages and the fathers decree a blessing over their son.

-The HūMan Leadership Institute (HLI) is offered to alumni of HūROP as well as all young men in grades 8-9.
-Building upon the Core4, young men join a brotherhood and build skills in wellness, money management, legal and civic engagement, entrepreneurship, and college preparedness.
+The HūMan Leadership Institute (HLI) is offered to young men in grades 8-9 enabling them to join a brotherhood and build skills in wellness, money management, legal and civic engagement, entrepreneurship, and college preparedness.
 The four interactive sessions are offered between December and June.
 Applications must be submitted by October 30.

 The Core 4